 |50:1||2.6 oz Oil||5.2 oz Oil||6.4 oz Oil|

 Add a fuel additive like Sea Foam Motor Treatment or STA-BIL to stabilize the fuel so it lasts longer than 30 days before it breaks down.
 This additive not only stabilizes gas, but it will also reduces moisture buildup and help keep the fuel system clean.

 Note: Some 2-cycle oils contain an additive that can keep the fuel stable anywhere from 30 days to 2 years.
 Don’t assume that, just because there is a fuel stabilizer included in the oil, it makes the fuel stable for longer than 30 days.

-5. Replace the Fuel Filter in a Husqvarna Chainsaw
+5. Replace the Fuel Filter

 The fuel filter is a necessary component to keep dirt and debris from entering the fuel system.
 It must be replaced so it doesn’t become plugged with dirt and restrict fuel flow resulting in your chainsaw running sluggishly and losing power.

 To replace the fuel filter, wipe around the fuel cap and remove it.
 Use a clean bent wire to hook the fuel line and filter to pull it out of the fuel tank.
 Hold onto the fuel line and ring clip in one hand while pulling the filter out of the line with the other hand.

 Don’t lose the ring clip.
 Keep it on the fuel line and slide the new fuel filter into the line.
 Make sure the fuel filter is securely attached to the filter using the ring clip.
 Place the fuel filter inside the tank.
 Reinstall the fuel cap.

 Check the condition of the fuel system components including the fuel tank, fuel lines, and fuel cap.
 If you find any leaks or cracks, replace the items.